ZJUGKC/GKC/doc/compiler/develop.md

 1. The first nonterminal in the left-hand side of the first production rule is considered as the start nonterminal.
 The PDA generator would add a special production rule `S->start_nonterminal $` implicitly.

-The grammar file for WLANG is named as `wlang.gra`.
+The grammar file for WLANG is named as `WlangGra.cpp`.

 ## Analyze the Language Definition File